 Mutation testing is the process of deliberately adding defects to your codes.
 Those faults are called “mutations.”
 After the framework introduces a mutation, it runs your unit tests.
 If they fail, we say the mutation was killed.
 Otherwise, the mutation survived.

-The “mutations killed/mutations survived” ratio you get is a reliable indicator of the quality of your unit tests suite.
+The “mutations killed/mutations survived” ratio you get is a reliable indicator of your unit tests suite’s quality.
 Think about it.
 If all of your tests still pass after you damaged a portion of the production code, that can only mean one of two things—either your current tests are wrong, or there aren’t enough tests.

 You could do all of this by hand, sure.
 But it would be a prolonged, tedious, and error-prone process.